Item 14: Understand lifetimes

 println!("'static item is {:?}", r);

-} // `boxed` not dropped here, because it was already moved
+} // `boxed` not dropped here, as it was already moved into `Box::leak()`

 Lifetimes and the Heap

-The discussion so far has concentrated on the lifetimes of items on the stack, whether function parameters, local variables or temporaries.
+The discussion so far has concentrated on the lifetimes of items on the stack, whether function parameters, local variables, or temporaries.
 But what about items on the heap?

 The key thing to realize about heap values is that every item has an owner (excepting special cases like the deliberate leaks described in the previous section).
 For example, a simple Box<T> puts the T value on the heap, with the owner being the variable holding the Box<T>: